Schladming: Politics

 The mayor, Hermann Trinker, was first elected by the municipal council in 2020.

 Transport

 A bus service runs up and down the Planai and surrounding mountains throughout the year.
-Many ski lifts are on the mountains, some catering especially for small runs…
+Many ski lifts are on the mountains, some catering specifically for small runs.

 Sports and events

 Since 1973, the Planai has been a regular location for Alpine Ski World Cup races.
 Since 1997, the race has been called a "Nightrace" because it takes place at night.
 In 1982 and 2013, Schladming hosted the Alpine World Ski Championships.

 In March 2017, Schladming was one of the host towns of the 2017 Special Olympics World Winter Games in Styria, Austria, together with nearby Ramsau am Dachstein and Graz.